Guidelines on Assessing the 'TOTAL' Air Quality Impacts

 • Meteorological data for one representative year appropriate to drive air quality simulations using PATH, and

-• Hourly concentrations over the first ten layers of the PATH domain for NO, NO2, SO2, RSP, FSP, O3 and CO for some future years.
-These concentrations are linearly interpolated between model outputs for at least 2 years which are generated using EPD's best estimate / projection of emissions and the meteorological data for the representative year.
+• Hourly concentrations of the first ten layers of the PATH domain for NO2, NOx, SO2, RSP, FSP, O3 and CO for some future years.
+These concentrations are linearly interpolated between model outputs for at least 2 years which are generated using EPD’s best estimate / projection of emissions and the meteorological data for the representative year.

-3.2.5 Air quality modelling systems other than PATH may be used if EPD can be convinced that the proposed system is needed for the situation in question and / or is superior to PATH (see Guidelines on the Use of Alternative Computer Models in Air Quality Assessment).
+3.2.5 Air quality modelling systems other than PATH may be used if it can be proved to the satisfaction of EPD that the proposed system is needed for the situation in question and / or is superior to PATH (see Guidelines on the Use of Alternative Computer Models in Air Quality Assessment [Link]).

 3.3 Avoiding double-counting

-3.3.2 Care must be taken to ensure that all concentrations (NO2, O3, RSP …etc.) from Tier 3 are taken consistently from either the original run (with Tier 2 emissions included) or the re-generated run (with Tier 2 emissions excluded to avoid double-counting).
+3.3.2 Care must be taken to ensure that all concentrations (NO2, RSP, FSP, etc.) from Tier 3 are taken consistently from either the original run (with Tier 2 emissions included) or the re-generated run (with Tier 2 emissions excluded to avoid double-counting).
 Any deviation from this basic consistency should be made clear, fully justified to and approved by EPD and documented in detail in appropriate reports.

 3.4 Level of assessment